 SUBSCRIBE TO EMAIL ALERTS

 Standard treatments for uterine cancer include surgery, radiation therapy, hormone therapy, targeted therapy, and chemotherapy.
 Immunotherapy is an emerging area of research and treatment for endometrial cancer.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
-There is currently one FDA-approved immunotherapy for the treatment of uterine cancer.
+There are currently two FDA-approved immunotherapies for the treatment of uterine cancer.

 - Pembrolizumab (Keytruda®): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced endometrial cancer, including those with tumors with high microsatellite instability (MSI-H) or high tumor mutational burden (TMB-H); also approved in combination with lenvatinib for advanced/recurrent endometrial cancer regardless of MSI or TMB status

 Other immunotherapies are also currently being tested in clinical trials, which patients of any type or stage of uterine cancer are encouraged to explore.

 Since 1953, the Cancer Research Institute has dedicated more than $10 million in funding to develop and discover immunotherapies that can treat gynecologic cancers, including uterine cancer.
 Research findings from leading immunologists continue to demonstrate potential and promise for the future of immune-based treatment for patients with uterine cancer.

 - In 2018, the CRI Clinical Accelerator launched a clinical trial to evaluate the effectiveness of PD-1 inhibitors plus or minus CTLA-4 inhibitors in patients with advanced solid tumors that have failed standard therapy.